amir002001/ogmir/README.md

 For running and debugging the Go code, either rebuild the container every time (the install layers will all be cached and only the build step is repeated), or volume mount the src folder into a slightly modified Alpine image with the required packages installed.

 You could also build and run locally if you have the chromium binary in your path.
-It might be a different name than the one Alpine wants, so you might want to add a sim-link or rename it in the code.
+It might be a different name than the one Alpine wants, so you might want to add a sim link or rename it in the code.

 ### Deployment